dobrienphd/ParticleZoo/README.md

 - Use binary formats when possible for faster I/O
 - Consider particle limits (`--maxParticles`) for testing and prototyping
 - Enable compiler optimizations (`make release`) for production use
+- Use parallel readers for multi-threaded processing of large files
 - ROOT format may be slower due to tree structure overhead

 ## Troubleshooting